Trade Forex Trading

 Total= 1000 - 200

 It is henceforth better to use less leverage so that to cap the risks involved.
 The greater the leverage ratio used the greater the risks.
-This is one of the leverage guide-lines not to trade with more than 1:5 leverage option.
+This is one of the leverage rules not to trade with more than 1:5 leverage ratio.

-In trading leverage guide-lines: It is advisable to keep below 1:10 leverage ratio which's also still high, most professional money managers use 1:2 meaning they trade only two lots for every $100,000 dollars in their account.
+In trading leverage rules: It is advisable to keep below 1:10 leverage ratio which is also still high, most and many professional money managers use 1:2 leverage meaning that they trade only two lots for every $100,000 dollars in their account.

 Forex Malaysia Seminar